Where there’s traffic, there’s hope.

 That’s how Google Analytics knows what traffic to put in the “direct” default channel group in the Traffic acquisition report.

 That’s pretty straightforward.
 It should be all traffic from other non-search, non-social websites.
-But in reality, a lot gets caught in here, including a bit of search and a bit of social.
+But in reality, a lot gets caught in here, including traffic from job sites, and often social sites including LinkedIn.

 To see which sites are sending you visitors, check your Acquisition > Traffic acquisition report.
 Set the dimension to “session source” and then create a filter to only include traffic when the medium is “referral.”